 July 2022, we appointed a single point of contact to handle all compliance requirements under the Act.

 2022 - 2023, we developed an internal IT system named “Cascade” to structure input digitally from suppliers through Archer Questionnaires for QSHE, ESG, Norsok S-006 and Human Rights.
 The Cas-cade system has also been designed to evaluate the supplier self-assessment response to the Ques-tionnaires specifically to assess supplier risk related to Human Rights and structure Archer follow up where more information is required and if adverse findings are identified.
 Archer has performed due diligence towards partners and suppliers on a con-tinuing basis in accordance with the OECD Guide-lines for Multinational Enterprises.

+2024: Archer completed its first CRSD sustainability reporting, including disclosures relating to workers in the value chain.
+The assessment incorporated human rights due diligence principles and identified, assessed and documented impacts, risks and opportunities across Archer’s value chain.
+The work supports and complements Archer’s ongoing due diligence reports under the Act and contributes to the continuous improvement of supplier and business partner assessments.

-2023- 2025, we performed due diligence and risk assessments on our supply chain.
+2023- 2026, we performed due diligence and risk assessments on our supply chain.